propes/propes.github.io/_posts/2023-06-22-how-to-estimate-better.md

 ### Avoiding unexpected complexity

-Along with missing requirements and on-the-fly business analysis that inevitably has to happen, another major contributor to poor estimates is complexities that arise mid story (or as Donald Rumsfeld would like to call them, "unknown unknowns").
+Another major contributor to poor estimates is complexities that arise mid story (or as Donald Rumsfeld would like to call them, "unknown unknowns").
 These can cause stories to properly blow out and be a major source of frustration for the developer and the team because they can completely change the picture of how much work is involved.
 Therefore it's important to try and surface these complexities upfront if we want to improve our estimates.

 As mentioned earlier, coming up with requirements and writing user stories can be hard.
 They can also involve significant technical challenges and that's why it's useful to get technical input into the story from a lead or senior engineer.
 One way of doing this is for the Product Owner or Business Analyst to write all the functional requirements first and then get input from a technical person in a pre-refinement session (refinement being the session where the estimation takes place).
 This way the technical person can confirm whether it's technically possible or flag any potential technical challenges that might make the story much more involved than it first seems.
 Equally as important, the technical person can add these details and possibly even some implementation guidelines to the story so that the rest of the team can properly understand the scale of the work required when it comes time to estimate.

-### Proper use of sessions to estimate
+### Proper use of estimation sessions

 Anyone who's been in an hour long meeting knows how hard it is to maintain focus throughout the whole thing.
 So it should come as no surprise that 4-hour-long sprint planning sessions at the beginning of the sprint that aim to estimate all the stories, prioritise them and work out which ones can be brought into the sprint don't lead to good estimates.
 Even after 2 hours devs will do or say almost anything to make the pain go away and they certainly won't be focused enough to estimate well.
 It's enough of a task simply prioritising the stories and working out which ones should be brought into the sprint.
 This should be the focus of sprint planning.
 The stories should already be estimated by that point and the easiest way to do this is by holding regular refinement sessions of no more than an hour throughout the sprint.